 2. Nvidia Shield K1

-Nvidia Shield K1When you think of Android tablets, Shield K1 from Nvidia is the greatest tablet screen.
+Nvidia Shield K1When you think of Android tablets, Shield K1 from Nvidia is a high-quality tablet screen.
 It’s not just because it has stunning hardware but also because it comes with a mini HDMI port.

 Nvidia Shield K1 is powered by a Cortex A15 2.2 GHz and a Tegra K1 chipset.
 It also includes 192 cores.
 The entire build features an IPS LCD capacitive touchscreen display with a 1920 x 1800 resolution and a 283-pixel density.

 Nvidia has created a gaming tablet with a stylish design and a decent battery life (5200mAh).
 Despite gamers being the main target audience, Shield K1 was purchased by many for one reason: to pair it with their drones and enjoy smooth FPV.
 Nvidia ShieldK1 is a great choice if that is what you want.

 It is a powerful tablet that can satisfy your gaming and drone piloting needs.
 Nvidia Shield K1 is the very best mini android tablet that can be used for casual work, gaming, and drone piloting.

 3. Apple Ipad 2

 Apple iPad 2And now, as you can see from the introduction, the top spot for Phantom 4 was reserved for an iOS tablet.

 This is because Apple’s devices generally offer better performance and GPS connectivity when used with a DJI drone, particularly this one.